upenn-embedded/final-project-website-submission-f25-t09-f25-machine-not-learning/README.md

 *These must be testable!
 See the Final Project Manual Appendix for details.
 Refer to the table below; replace these examples with your own.*

 **5.1 Definitions, Abbreviations**

-Here, you will define any special terms, acronyms, or abbreviations you plan to use for hardware

 **LED (Light Emitting Diode):**